How to Become a Backend Developer in 2026

 Programming Fundamentals and First Language

 Choose Python or Node.js.
 Learn variables, data structures, algorithms, and OOP.
-Understand how the web works — HTTP, DNS, client-server architecture.
-Write your first command-line programs and scripts.
+Understand HTTP, DNS, and client-server architecture.
+Write your first command-line programs.

 Months 4–6